 Have a solid job description in place before you start the hiring process.
-Without this key step, you’ll be floundering as you evaluate potential candidates.
+In other words, be super clear about what you want to hire for.
+This is a key step to hiring.
+Without it, you’ll be floundering as you evaluate potential candidates.
 You need to know exactly what skill set you’re looking for so you can write effective job postings and pre-qualify potential candidates.Have a solid job description in place before you start the hiring process.
 Without this key step, you’ll be floundering as you evaluate potential candidates.Click To Tweet

 It’s also important to sit down and think about your company culture (or the general work environment you want to have).
 This will help you figure out not only who’s a good fit, but who you would consider the wrong people for your team!

 Need a process for making sure you’re ready to start the hiring process (including determining your company culture and mission?)
 Check out my post, How to Build a Team for Your Small Business When You’re Not Sure Where to Start.